 - 4%pa projected growth

 - Low unemployment

-- Low inflation

-- Moderate interest rates
+- Low inflationModerate interest rates

-- Attractive investment destination

-5.25%) producing an attractive location for foreign investment.
+- 5.25%) producing an attractive location for foreign investment.
 However, this is likely to ease with the difference between Australian and US interest rates narrowing and commodities prices falling.
 Current forecasts indicate a 15% reduction in commodities prices in the next few years producing a slight depreciation of the Australian dollar.

+- Attractive investment destination